 This plan is intentionally titled "Research matters" - to reflect how much we have learned over the last two to three years about how central research can and should be to decision making by people and organisations in health and social care.
-Fundamentally, research can and does improve health and social care in ways that make a real and tangible difference to the lives of patients, people and communities in Wales.
+Fundamentally, research can and does improve health and social care in ways that make a real and tangible difference to the lives of people and communities in Wales.
 But - to do that well, we have a shared responsibility to ensure that we use the investment in health and social care research as effectively and efficiently as possible - to deliver great research, and see it used in policy and practice.

-We welcome comments and suggestions for improvements to this plan, which we will review and update annually both to map and measure progress (and recognise and tackle problems or difficulties when they arise) and to update the narrative and planned actions to take account of the changing context for health and social care research, both in Wales and across the UK.
+We had many really useful comments and suggestions for improvements to this plan and have tried to incorporate them into this revised version.
+One common point we will take on board during 2023 is that many people would like to see us attach timescales and deadlines to the actions we have spelt out.
+We will also review and update the plan annually both to map and measure progress (and recognise and tackle problems or difficulties when they arise) and to update the narrative and planned actions to take account of the progress we have made and the changing context for health and social care research, both in Wales and across the UK.